jhw2167/MCM_001_HBs-Ore-Cluster-and-Regen/README.md

 **Description:** Displays configuration information for the mod in general or a specific ore config
 - use with no arguments to get the configId for each type of configured cluster
 - also gives summary info about the period length and how far into the period the game is
 - with a configId provided, gives detailed info on the ore's config
+- adding 'true' to a particular biomes config will show the list of whitelisted biomes the config spawns in

 **Usage:**
 `/hbOreClusters config [configId]`
+`/hbOreClusters config [configId] [showBiomes]`

 **Parameters:**
-`configId` - (Optional) Specific configuration ID to view
+`configId` - (Optional) Specific configuration ID to view `showBiomes` - (Optional) Shows list of biomes this cluster spawns in

 **Examples:**
 ```